Skip to main content

 Latest News Posts

-**EXTENSION**CALL FOR SUBMISSIONS: VOLUME 12 (SPRING 2023) The Editorial Board for the UCL Journal of Law and Jurisprudence (the “Journal”) is pleased to announce an EXTENDED call for submission of papers for Volume 12 of the Journal that will be published in Spring 2023.
-The Journal is a reputable law journal run by graduate law students from the University College London, Faculty [...]
+**EXTENSION** CALL FOR SUBMISSIONS: VOLUME 14 (2025) The Editorial Board for the UCL Journal of Law and Jurisprudence ("UCLJLJ") is pleased to announce an EXTENDED call for submission of papers for Volume 14.
+The new deadline is 24 March 2025.
+UCLJLJ is a reputable law journal run by graduate law students from the University College London, Faculty of Laws, and is available through open [...]

 Read More